JMaverick16/LIPA-fg-customScenery/README.md

 # LIPA-fg-customScenery
-Add-on scenery package that improves the already-existing work available on TerraSync made by J Maverick 16.
+Add-on scenery package for Aviano Air Base that improves the already-existing work available on TerraSync made by J Maverick 16.
 =====================

 Overview